Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/advanced-topics/fastbufferwriter-fastbufferreader.md

 ### BitWise Writing

 If you for example have an enum with 5 values.
-All those values could fit into 3 bits.
+All those values can fit into 3 bits.
 With the `NetworkWriter`, this can be done like this:

 ```csharp
 writer.WriteBits((byte)MyEnum.MyEnumValue, 3);